eldhok/QuickReply-with-Voice-Nougat-ChatHeads/README.md

 With Screenfly, any device get access to LockScreen and Screen notifications introduced in the Android 5.0 Lollipop, <b>No ROOT Required</b> and QuickReply introduced in Android Nougat along with Voice Reply

-<b>Highlights of Screenfly ( Voice QuickReply  ) - LockScreen or Screen Notification app : </b>
+## Highlights of Screenfly ( Voice QuickReply  ) - LockScreen or Screen Notification app : ##

-<b>★ Quick Reply :</b> Quick reply for all apps from notification ( heads-up ) itself without opening the notified app ! ( Android 7 Nougat Voice QuickReply feature now available for all version with Screenfly - Voice QuickReply ).
+- <b>Quick Reply :</b> Quick reply for all apps from notification ( heads-up ) itself without opening the notified app ! ( Android 7 Nougat Voice QuickReply feature now available for all version with Screenfly - Voice QuickReply ).
-<b>★ User data Security :</b> <b>No Internet Permission</b>, so it can't send your private data anywhere.
+- <b>User data Security :</b> <b>No Internet Permission</b>, so it can't send your private data anywhere.
 We respect our Users and value their data.
-<b>★ Compatable :</b> Screenfly ( Voice QuickReply  ) - LockScreen or Screen notification app displays the latest notification as a LockScreen notification or Screen floating popup ( heads-up ) , complete with full text and quick actions.
+- <b>Compatable :</b> Screenfly ( Voice QuickReply  ) - LockScreen or Screen notification app displays the latest notification as a LockScreen notification or Screen floating popup ( heads-up ) , complete with full text and quick actions.
-<b>★ Single line Auto Scrolling Notification :</b> The notifications will horizontal scroll automatically ( thus display in a single line - Compact mode ) and when touch will expand to show the whole text.
+- <b>Single line Auto Scrolling Notification :</b> The notifications will horizontal scroll automatically ( thus display in a single line - Compact mode ) and when touch will expand to show the whole text.
-<b>★ LockScreen notifications :</b> Display all your notifications on LockScreen.
+- <b>LockScreen notifications :</b> Display all your notifications on LockScreen.
 Cut down on the number of times you need to unlock your phone with lockscreen notifications at a glance.
-<b>★ Pocket detection :</b> When you get a notification, Screenfly turns the screen on if you take your phone out of the pocket!
+- <b>Pocket detection :</b> When you get a notification, Screenfly turns the screen on if you take your phone out of the pocket!
-<b>★ Privacy on the LockScreen :</b> Hide your messages on LockScreen , and hence your notifications will be secure from outsiders .
+- <b>Privacy on the LockScreen :</b> Hide your messages on LockScreen , and hence your notifications will be secure from outsiders .
-<b>★ Auto Cancel :</b> Notifications will go by itself after a customized fixed time.
+- <b>Auto Cancel :</b> Notifications will go by itself after a customized fixed time.
-<b>★ Close on Outside Touch :</b> All notifications in LockScreen & Screen, will immediately close when touched anywhere on screen outside Screenfly .
+- <b>Close on Outside Touch :</b> All notifications in LockScreen & Screen, will immediately close when touched anywhere on screen outside Screenfly .
-<b>★ Busy mode :</b> Block Screenfly from displaying notification while using some apps.
+- <b>Busy mode :</b> Block Screenfly from displaying notification while using some apps.
 Play your favourite games without any disturbance.
-<b>★ Themes :</b> Choose from a variety of Themes, customize them according to your color choice.
+- <b>Themes :</b> Choose from a variety of Themes, customize them according to your color choice.
-<b>★ Notification Opacity :</b> Change the transparency of LockScreen or Screen Notification.
+- <b>Notification Opacity :</b> Change the transparency of LockScreen or Screen Notification.

 Try Screenfly ( Voice QuickReply ) now for yourself and report some Feedback.